haggertypat/DirectoryBundle/Resources/doc/README.markdown

 * google_analytics_account - optional
 * always_show_advanced_search - optional, default false
 * registration_setting - optional - default none (required|optional|none)
+* use_expiration - optional - default true
+* listing_lifetime - days before listing expires - optional - default 365
+* renew_listing_on_update - whether or not listing is renewed when edited - optional - default true

 #### Create your Entities
 You'll need to create your own entities and extend the base entities and example ``dist`` files provided.
 At the very least you will need a ``Listing`` entity that extends ``Base Listing``.